-If you are struggling with the lump sum vs. annuity question, give me a call, I can help.
+If you are struggling with debt and looking for a solution, give us a call, I can help you.